4321 Inverter

 • M1

-“Detached Body” creates Body contacts explicitly.
-Not needed if you’ve used Body Vias
+The “Detached Body” option creates Body contacts explicitly.
+Not needed if you’ve used Body Vias already.

-A Body Via can power a large region of P/N substrate (~30 um)
+A Body Via can power a large region of P/N substrate.
+You don’t have to use a Body Via for every transistor. (~30 um)

 3. Connections